Relativisticlike structure of classical thermodynamics: Introduction

+In addition, in the phase space one can introduce a contact structure \cite{her} which is invariant with respect to Legendre transformations.
+The connection between the structure of the phase space and the equilibrium space ${\cal E}\subset {\cal T}$ was recently incorporated in the formalism of geometrothermodynamics (GTD) in an invariant manner \cite{quev07}.
+In classical thermodynamics, different thermodynamic potentials are related by means of Legendre transformations \cite{callen}.
+Consequently, the Legendre invariance of GTD guarantees that the properties of a thermodynamic system do not depend on the thermodynamic potential used for its description.
+GTD delivers for any thermodynamic system a Legendre invariant metric which describes the geometry of ${\cal E}$.
+In this manner, the equilibrium space becomes a Riemannian manifold whose geometric properties should be related to the properties of the corresponding thermodynamic system.

+In GTD, we use some intuitive geometric concepts that were first used in general relativity.
+For instance, the curvature tensor is expected to be a measure of the interaction between the components of the thermodynamic system.
+In the case of an ideal gas, where the interaction between particles can be neglected, we say that the thermodynamic interaction is zero and, consequently, the curvature must vanish.
+We will present a metric for the equilibrium space whose curvature satisfies this condition.
+Moreover, the curvature tensor is not zero for systems with intrinsic thermodynamic interaction.
+For this reason the curvature of the equilibrium space is called {\it thermodynamic curvature}.
+In general relativity, curvature singularities indicate the break down of the theory.
+We use the same idea in GTD and associate the singularities of the thermodynamic curvature with the occurrence of phase transitions at which the equilibrium approach of classical thermodynamics is no more valid.

-The Christoffel symbols are important in connection with geodesics which are extremal curves $x^a(\tau)$ satisfying the differential equations \be \frac{d^2x^a}{d\tau^2} + \Gamma^a_{ \ bc} \frac{dx^b}{d\tau} \frac{dx^c}{d\tau} = 0 \ , \ee where $\tau$ is an affine parameter along the geodesics.
-We introduce the concept of {\it thermodynamic geodesic} as those solutions of the geodesic equations which fulfill the laws of thermodynamics.
-We show that thermodynamic geodesics describe quasi-static processes and that $\tau$ can be used as a ``time" parameter.
+In this work, we introduce the concept of {\it thermodynamic geodesic} as a solution of the geodesic equations along which the laws of thermodynamics are fulfilled.
+We show that thermodynamic geodesics describe quasi-static processes and that the affine parameter can be used as a ``time" parameter.
 Moreover, thermodynamic geodesics have a definite direction that can be interpreted as the ``arrow of time".

-The main goal of this work is to present a Legendre invariant metric for the space of equilibrium states of an ideal gas and investigate in detail its geodesics.
-Related investigations were carried out in \cite{nulsal85,john03,san05c} by using, however, metric structures which depend on the choice of thermodynamic potential.
-On the contrary, we show explicitly that our results are independent of the choice of thermodynamic potential and, therefore, represent an invariant representation of the geometry of the ideal gas.
+In the case of an ideal gas, we show that the thermodynamic geodesics split the equilibrium space into two non-connected regions that resemble the causality structure in Minkowski spacetime.